fcrescio/Minerva/README.md

 ## Usage

-List all todo lists stored in the default `todoLists` collection:
+List all session documents stored in the default `sessions` collection and show their todo notes:

 ```bash
 uv run list-todos